Why is Thailand So Cheap?

-Thailand is extremely cheap because daily expenses are way lower than in other countries.
-Meals, hotel rooms, shopping, transport fees, and every other expense are all much cheaper.
-After calculations, it costs around $80 dollars per day to live a great life in Thailand.
+Thailand is very cheap because the day-to-day expenses tend to be lower than in other countries.
+For example, booking a hotel room, going to a restaurant, or taking a taxi is cheaper.
+To be precise, it costs $70 dollars per day to live a tourist life in Thailand.

-Let’s first detail the program of this busy touristic day.
-Let’s say I arrive in Phuket in the morning, enjoy the beach until noun, eat in a restaurant, and head to a temple for the afternoon.
-Then, I eat dinner in another restaurant and finally get to a hotel to book a room.
+First, we need to understand what the program of the day is.
+So I planned to arrive in Phuket in the morning, to enjoy the beach, eat in a great restaurant, and head to a temple in the afternoon.
+Finally, I eat dinner in another restaurant and book a room in a hotel.

 Those are the assumptions I used to be able to produce the following results.

 The results of the research are interesting.
 In Phuket, I found breakfast for 100,00 ฿ (฿ representing Thai Baht), or USD 3,35.
 I found two meals at around 180,00 ฿.
 In USD, this translates to $6 each.
 So food cost us $15,35 for that day in Phuket.
 You can also find cheaper options for 50,00 ฿ in supermarkets, but this will not be as great as eating in a restaurant.

 For the afternoon, we are heading to a temple.
 Luckily, most of the temples are free in Thailand.

 How cheap are hotels in Thailand?

 Finally, I book a room in a hotel.
 I found a great hotel near the city center.
 It is for a couple and it costs 2000,00 ฿ (or $67).
 When doing the maths, we need to divide this amount by two, because we only took the food into account for one person.
 So it costs $33,5 to book an overnight hotel room for one person.